 At age 25-35, the amount of income remains unchanged as you can take the maximum loan tenure of 20 years.
 This implies the best time to commit to a property to gain the maximum loan at the lowest income will be below 35 years old.

 You would need minimum cash of $435,000 even if you meet the income criteria.

 As one gets older, the runway for loans gets shorter.
-As a result, one needs to earn more in order to take the same amount of loan.
+As a result, one needs to earn more to take the same amount of loan.

-To have a clearer picture, it will be best to engage a property consultant to work through the numbers with you.
-We provide an obligation free property financial planning to our readers.
+For a clearer picture, it will be best to engage a property consultant to work through the numbers with you.
+We provide obligation-free property financial planning to our readers.